|

 Fig.3: Ice skates for the Dutch Roll,

-At last the Dutch Roll skates became a mass-production article made by each
+At last the Dutch Roll skates became a mass-production article made by all

 Heerenveen (NL)